rebeccadavidsson/programmeren-2/problems/hangman2/hangman.md

 Like in "Game of Cards", the game code should be added inside an `if __name__ == '__main__':` condition.
 This ensures that that code will not run when checking, but will run when you test the program yourself using `python hangman.py`.

-> Note that the program shown in the introduction at the top of the assignment is not a valid solution; it is just an illustration.

 ## Testing

 	check50 minprog/cs50x/2019/hangman

-## Extensions

-The algorithm outlined in this handout is by no means optimal, and there are several cases in which it will make bad decisions.
-For example, suppose that a player has exactly one guess remaining and that computer has the following word list:

-	DEAL   TEAR   MONK

-If the player guesses the letter 'E' here, the computer will notice that the word family for the pattern `-E--` has two elements and the word family for the pattern `----` has just one.
-Consequently, it will pick the family containing DEAL and TEAR, revealing an E and giving the player another chance to guess.
-However, since the player has only one guess left, a much better decision would be to pick the family `----` containing MONK, causing the player to lose the game.

-There are several other places in which the algorithm does not function ideally.
-For example, suppose that after the player guesses a letter, you find that there are two word families, the family `--E-` containing 10,000 words and the family `----` containing 9,000 words.
-Which family should the computer pick?
-If the computer picks the first family, it will end up with more words, but because it revealed a letter the player will have more chances to guess the words that are left.
-On the other hand, if the computer picks the family `----`, the computer will have fewer words left but the player will have fewer guesses as well.
-More generally, picking the largest word family is not necessarily the best way to cause the player to lose.
-Often, picking a smaller family will be better.

-After you implement this assignment, take some time to think over possible improvements to the algorithm.
-You might weight the word families using some metric other than size.
-You might consider having the computer "look ahead" a step or two by considering what actions it might take in the future.

-If you implement something interesting, make sure to document your partition method well by describing your changes in detail!

 ## Submitting